peted70/az-func-blender/README.md

 ![Python Templates](./images/python-templates.png)

-I'm no going to attempt a tutorial of this as there are many online already but I have included some useful tips.
+I'm not going to attempt a tutorial of this as there are many online already but I have included some useful tips.

 #### Visual Studio Code Extension